yangtheng/learn-git-newsroom-style/README.md

 Hey, gumshoe.
 You're a reporter now.
 If you want to make it on this job you've got to learn our tools.
 We use Git and GitHub to coordinate what we'll write in our daily paper every day.
 You'll need to work with everyone on staff to coordinate our next publication.

+If you're in a city with a competing newspaper try to work as fast as possible to get these tasks done, merge everything, .ZIP up your issue and Slack it out to the streets!

-Well, get to it!!
+Well, get to it!

 ## Assigning Roles